kevogil/fake-news-prediction/README.md

   <img src="https://github.com/kevogil/fake-news-prediction/blob/b81944321bf893a4a6958a64305c6cadd3220a99/static/images/ml_summary.png">
 </p>

+#### Logistic Regression
+A logistic regression was the first model we tried, being a classification algorithm used to predict a discrete set of classes/categories (e.g., Yes/No, Young/Old, Happy/Sad).
+In our case, the discrete classes of fake and real news were mapped to a value of 0 and 1 respectively.
+The result after fitting the logistic regression model was an accuracy score of 99%.

+#### Decision Tree

 #### Multinomial Naive Bayes
 A classification model that determines the probability of <b>A</b> happening, given that <b>B</b> has occurred.
 The assumption is that the predictors/features are independent of one another, hence the term "naive".